Ancestral Trauma: Healing the Ancestral Shadows

 Now I’m no expert on the topic, but the more I learn about ancestral trauma, the more it starts to click.
 Whether we’re talking about the impact that ancestry has on each individual’s makeup or the challenges they’re likely to encounter in this lifetime.
 We are all born into particular pipelines of energy that have a significant influence on each person’s life experience.

 This isn’t to say that we don’t have free will, because we do.
 Anyone can carve out whatever life they desire, but we’re born with a set of advantages and disadvantages depending on the lineages we incarnate into.
-All things are energetic, so it’s really not farfetched to believe we carry ancestral energies that attract resonating experiences.
+All things are energetic, so it’s not farfetched to believe we carry ancestral energies that attract resonating experiences.

 The influence of ancestry